Eli Keszler: 2014: Alps, Stadium, and tour with Oneohtrix Point Never

 In November 2014, Keszler released the collaborative album Alps, which he recorded with Oren Ambarchi, an experimental guitarist and composer.
 Alps was written as a two-part suite divided into two tracks.
 Music critic Fred Thomas of AllMusic gave Alps 4/5 stars, writing that "these duets merge Ambarchi's symphonic and sometimes storytelling feedback with nonstop blasts of scattershot drumming from Keszler for an attack of noisy improvisation.
 Keszler's fluid and anxiety-ridden percussion style is a perfect companion for Ambarchi's grizzly guitar stabs and horror movie drones."

 2016 saw the release of Last Signs of Speed, Keszler's eighth studio album, through the German label Empty Editions.

 In 2018, Keszler released his ninth studio album, Stadium, through Shelter Press to positive reviews.
 That same year, Keszler was a collaborator on American electronic musician Oneohtrix Point Never's Age Of.
 He also toured with him among other artists for the album's accompanying performance installation, MYRIAD.
 In 2019 Keszler released the Empire EP, his final release with Shelter Press.

 2021

 In July 2021, Keszler released his tenth studio album, Icons, on LuckyMe.

 2022

-Keszler provided the musical score for Alex Lee Moyer's film Alex's War and attended the premier in Austin, Texas with his partner Anna Khachiyan.
+Keszler provided the musical score for Alex Lee Moyer's film Alex's War and attended the premier in Austin, Texas with Anna Khachiyan.